top of page

 4. Advance Directives

-• Health care proxy.
-A health care proxy can make medical decisions on your behalf.
+• Health Care Proxy: This individual can make medical decisions on your behalf.

-• Power of attorney.
-The person you give power of attorney can make financial choices on your behalf.
+• Power of Attorney: The person you designate can make financial choices for you.

-• Keep clearly labeled hard and digital copies of your important documents.
+• Clearly Labeled Copies: Keep both hard and digital copies of your essential documents clearly labeled for easy identification.

-• Tell someone you trust the location of your legal documents.
+• Trusted Confidant: Inform someone you trust about the location of your legal documents.

-• Regularly check important documents to ensure they are up to date.
+• Regular Checks: Periodically review important documents to ensure they are up-to-date.

-Taking these steps to stay organized can help save time and stress in the future.
+Taking these steps for legal document management can save you and your loved ones time and stress in the future.

 Recent Posts